Top 5 Places In India To Celebrate Christmas

-Goa is the party lovers paradise and a top spot for Indian during the month of December with Christmas and New Year coming.
-You can attend the Midnight Mass service, enjoy hearty Christmas meal, and decorate a nativity scene.
+Goa is the party lovers’ paradise and a top spot for Indians during the month of December with Christmas and New Year coming.
+You can attend the Midnight Mass service, enjoy a hearty Christmas meal, and decorate a nativity scene.

 The Christmas vibe in Goa is wonderful, the street is lit up and market place are fully decorated.
-In south Goa, Christmas lights adorn the houses and churches and Christmas tree can be seen shining in all houses.
+In south Goa, Christmas lights adorn the houses and churches, and Christmas trees can be seen shining in all houses.

 The celebration starts from Christmas Eve and continues even after Christmas till the festive spirit lingers on.
 The prices during this time will be high as it is the peak of tourist season you can see morning masses, prayers, music, shopping, dance, beach parties, and much more.

 Baga and Calangute are the most popular beaches of Goa where Christmas is celebrated on a grand scale and will be filled with crazy people enjoying the holiday season.
 The Basilica of Bom Jesus and the Immaculate Conception Church, are the best places to attend traditional midnight mass where you can sing carols and pray.

 The beauty of Shillong town during Christmas time will amaze you, Christmas carols playing everywhere, with beautiful Christmas trees decorated.
 Shillong consist of 70% Christians so Christmas is celebrated with great fervor.
 Preparation starts a week in advance and on Christmas eve Shillong dazzles with its most bright lights at every corner of the city and off-course every house with its Christmas tree.